python-attrs/attrs/docs/types.rst

 In practice though, types show their biggest usefulness in combination with tools like mypy_, pytype_ or pyright_ that have dedicated support for ``attrs`` classes.

+The addition of static types is certainly one of the most exciting features in the Python ecosystem and helps you writing *correct* and *verified self-documenting* code.

+If you don't know where to start, Carl Meyer gave a great talk on `Type-checked Python in the Real World <https://www.youtube.com/watch?v=pMgmKJyWKn8>`_ at PyCon US 2018 that will help you to get started in no time.

 mypy
 ----